Nice-Try/Lab2/report.md

  Use these steps to check the following test cases.

 1. Write Data: 10101010 to Address: 0000001.
 Read the data at this address.
 You should expect to see 10101010 as the output.
 2. Read the data at the Address: 0101010.
 You should expect to see all 0's because no data should be written to this address.
 3. Write Data: 00110010 to Address: 0001000 but turn on Chip Select in the middle of the process.
 This should make the SPI go back to its idle state and LED[3:1] should be 000.

+### Curent Status
+On our FPGA, the SPI memory does seem to be transitioning from the states IDLE > ADDR > R/~W > WRITE > WRITE_DM as expected based on our LED outputs, but when we try to read the MISO output, it does not go to the correct state based after the R/~W state.
+We think this might be problem with indexing maybe so the R/~W bit isn't actually being set to 1 at the right time based on what the SPI memory sees.
+We did test our FSM separately from the SPI, and it passed all of our tests, so we are pretty sure the problem is somewhere in the SPI module.

 ## Work Plan Reflection